quasarframework/quasar-framework.org/source/components/button.md

   data () {
     return {
       test: '',
-      submit: false
+      submitting: false
     }
   },
   methods: {
     simulateSubmit () {
-      // if clicking/tapping on the button,
-      // due to using `v-model`, "submit" will already
-      // be `true`, but we also want to handle QInput triggering
-      // this method, so we need to manually set `submit` to `true`
-      // in this case.
-      this.submit = true
+      this.submitting = true

       // Simulating a delay here.
-      // When we are done, we reset "submit"
+      // When we are done, we reset "submitting"
       // Boolean to false to restore the
       // initial state.
       setTimeout(() => {
         // delay simulated, we are done,
-        // now restoring submit to its initial state this.submit = false
+        // now restoring submit to its initial state this.submitting = false
       }, 3000)
     }
   }